jbittel/django-mama-cas/docs/installation.rst

 ~~~~~~~~

 django-mama-cas relies on standard Django sessions to govern single sign-on
 sessions.
-There are two Django session settings that will likely need to be
+There are two Django session settings that typically ought to be
 changed from their defaults:

    `SESSION_COOKIE_AGE`_